Lifting generic maps to embeddings. The double point obstruction: Acknowledgements

 \section{Acknowledgements}

-I am grateful to P. M. Akhmetiev, M. Kazarian, M. Skopenkov, R. Sadykov, A. Sz\H ucs and V. Vassiliev for stimulating conversations and useful remarks.
-I also thank the referees for stimulating feedback.
+I am grateful to P. Akhmetiev, L. Funar, A. Gorelov, M. Kazarian, M. Skopenkov and V. Vassiliev for stimulating conversations and useful remarks, the referees for useful feedback, and A. Papadopoulos for proofreading the text.